smart-social-contracts/kybra-simple-vault/README.md

 # Kybra Simple Vault

 A canister written in Python using Kybra with which:
-- Users can deposit ckBTC
+- Users can deposit chain-key tokens (currently, only ckBTC is supported).
-- The admin can withdraw ckBTC to specific addresses
+- Only the admin can withdraw.
-- Balance and transaction history can be queried
+- Balance and transaction history can be queried.
+-

+The canister uses the [official ICRC compliant ledger and indexer canisters](https://github.com/dfinity/ic/releases?q=ledger-suite-icrc&expanded=true).

 **WARNING: This is not ready for production use yet and funds stored in the vault canister can be lost.
 Use at your own risk.**